$\eta$ and $\eta'$ mesons in nuclear matter and nuclei: Single-particle energies and absorption widths for the and in nuclei.

 We now discuss the results obtained when the imaginary part of the potential is included, columns with $\gamma= 0.25,\,0.5$ and $\gamma= 1.0$ in Tables \ref{tab:eta-A-se-complex}-\ref{tab:etaprime-A-kge-complex}.
 The following conclusions, obtained from Tables \ref{tab:eta-A-se-complex}-\ref{tab:etaprime-A-kge-complex}, apply both to the $\eta$- and $\eta'$-mesic nuclei.
 For now, we will only discuss the ground states since all mesic nuclei have at least one bound state.

 Adding an absorptive part of the potential changes the situation appreciably.
 The effects are larger the larger $\gamma$ is for both the non-relativistc and relativistic cases.
 Clearly, the imaginary part of the potential is repulsive, being more repulsive for $\gamma=1$.
 Whether or not the bound states can be observed experimentally is sensitive to the value of the parameter $\gamma$ since $\Gamma$ increases with increasing $\gamma$.
 Furthermore, since the so-called dispersive effect of the absorptive potential is repulsive, the binding energies for all nuclei decrease with $\gamma$.
 However, they decrease very little.
 Even for the largest value of $\gamma$, there is at least one bound state.
 We have found similar results for the $\phi$ meson in a previous paper~\cite{Cobos-Martinez:2017woo}.
 Note that the width of the ground state increases with $\gamma$ for all nuclei, as expected, since a larger $\gamma$ means that the strength of the imaginary part of the potential is larger.
-Finally, it's interesting to note that for a given $\gamma$, the width of the ground state increases with the mass of the nucleus up to $^{40}\text{Ca}$ and then decreases.